William-PanWei/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt.md

 However, {{-child-pfs}} provides a mechanism to negotiate these parameters during the creation of the initial Child SA.

 If both peers support and use {{-child-pfs}}, the PFS policy and KE method(s) for the initial Child SA is known during its creation.
-Therefore, when rekeying the initial Child SA for the first time, the optimized way SHOULD be used.
+Therefore, in this situation, when rekeying the initial Child SA for the first time, the optimized way SHOULD be used.
 If {{-child-pfs}} is not supported or used, a regular rekey MUST be used for the first time to negotiate these parameters.
 Then, the next rekey can use the optimized way.

 # Payload Formats